 Our dental professionals will first determine the most probable causes of this condition.
 This approach helps ensure we take the most effective route in treating your gums and teeth.
 The most common causes of receding gums include the following.

 - Periodontal Disease

-If you have gum infections, bacteria along the gum line has destroyed the gum tissue and attacked the bone holding your teeth in position.
-This condition is the leading cause of receding gums as bone loss leads to tissue loss.
+If you have gum infections, bacteria along the gum line have destroyed the gum tissue and attacked the bone holding your teeth in position.
+This condition is the leading cause of receding gums, as bone loss leads to tissue loss.

 You may have a family history of periodontal disease and gum recession.
 Even if you take good care of your teeth, this can affect your gum health.

 Aggressive brushing is another cause of gum recession.
 Ask your dentist for tips on gentle brushing to avoid further damage.
 Ideally, you should gently brush your teeth for at least two minutes twice a day.

 - Poor Dental Hygiene

 Do you brush and floss your teeth every day?
 Rinsing with an antibacterial mouthwash can help keep your mouth clean and prevent tartar and plaque buildup.

 Other causes of gum recession include hormones during pregnancy, smoking or using tobacco, misaligned teeth, and grinding teeth.
 The good news is that there are several treatment options to slow or halt the gum recession.
 Your dentist will discuss which course of action would yield the best results for you.

 The efficacy of gum recession treatment depends on the causes and severity of your recession.
 Early treatment can slow the rate of recession and prevent more severe damage to your gums and roots.